 This list of requirements can definitely look overwhelming.
-Let Cayenne Consulting help you so you can focus on running your business – just complete the form below and we can have a no-obligation conversation to see if you might qualify.
+Let Cayenne Consulting help you with your 8(a) certification so you can focus on running your business.
+Just complete the form below and we can have a no-obligation conversation to see if you might qualify.
 The 8(a) program is one of the best things you can do for yourself and your small business, both now and in the years to come!

 Frequently Asked Questions about the 8(a) Program

 How difficult is it to get the 8(a) certification?